 What are the restrictions placed on political activity in the workplace?

 - A potential employee cannot be asked about their political party affiliation, regardless of whether that applicant made any political contributions or how that applicant voted.

 - No person can use his or her official State position to coerce, intimidate or influence other State officers or employees for any political purpose, action or contribution, or interfere with any election.

 - State offices may not be used for soliciting or collecting any political contributions.

-- No State officer or employee shall corruptly use or promise to use any official authority or influence in exchange for political action on another’s part.
+- No State officer or employee may corruptly use or promise to use any official authority or influence in exchange for political action on another’s part.